 Note: most of these photos below are pulled from the designers site 🙂 Check out the links if you want to see more!

 Reclamation is amazing.
 All the dresses are one of a kind and hand made with reclaimed lace, so the environmental impact is waaaaay lower than a brand new dress.
 Also: they are completely stunning.
 They are a boho adventurers dream.
 And each one is unique.
 This entire post features one of these stunning dresses.

-Not gonna lie- I love Rue de Seine.
+For those wanting to channel their inner Stevie Nicks- Rue de Seine.
 The dresses are super unique (lots of texture, color, and movement) and basically scream bohemian, adventure bride.
 The atelier is actually located in Aukland NZ, and as someone in love with New Zealand I’m basically obligated to love these gowns.
 They are a bit on the pricer side, so if you have your heart set on one and they are out of budget you may need to look at a preowned dress (more on that later!)

 The Anthropologie Bridal Brand, BHLDN offers up lots of options at various price points (from a few hundred dollars all the way up to $2,500) from various designers.
 They have so may options, from frothy ballgowns, to sleek suits, to lacey bohemian wonders.
 A bonus: Depending on the dress it’s also possible to get a dress with a fast turn around time.

 Pro Tip: They also have a GREAT sale section, and frequently run additional discounts.